 Are you wondering what to do when child support is not being paid?
 Keep reading to find out your best next move.

-Child support is a mandatory payment that your ex must make to support your children.
+Child support is a mandatory payment your ex must make to support your children.
 Do you know what to do when child support is not being paid?
 Former spouses skipping out on support payments is unfortunately all too common.

 If you don’t want to become severely financially burdened, you must take the proper steps and fast.
 Read on, and we’ll walk you through everything you need to know about dealing with an ex who won’t pay child support.